-- The Criminal Code does not have a specific domestic assault offence.
+There is no specific offence in the Criminal Code for domestic assault.
 Domestic assault is when any of the various types of assaults within the Criminal Code occur in the context of a domestic relationship.
+Even though there is no distinct offence for domestic assault, criminal charges that arise in a domestic situation are considered more serious than those that arose outside domestic situations.

-What are some of the criminal offences that can arise in the context of a domestic relationship?
+What are some of the criminal offences that can arise in the context of a domestic violence incident?

 - Assault with a weapon